 Since inception, OSCAR, BAFTA and EMMY award-winners as well as leaders from film, media, sustainability, policy and social impact have joined forces with them to establish the Big Syn International film festival as the world’s biggest sustainability film festival.

 Given the state of the world around us, there is a well-recognised need of building a more responsible future for us.
 The arts, since ages have inspired, challenged and proposed much-needed changes to our socio-economic conventions.
 Film, amongst others, holds immense power to bring to perspective the ‘real’ needs of the time and offer ideas of meeting those needs through a synergy of ideas and actions.
 They also help open dialogues amongst, at times, totally disjointed parts of the society or the world to usher a new era or collaboration and change.

 Driven by this optimism, the Big Syn Institute organises the Big Syn International Film Festival (BSIFF) – the biggest United Nations Sustainable development Goals initiative of its kind.
-Through relatable films, every year, this online film festival, educates well over 1.5 million viewers and visitors from around the globe about the 17 United Nations Sustainable Development Goals (UN SDGs), and inspires them to act on these global goals in their own small or big ways.
+Through relatable films, every year, this online film festival, educates millions of viewers from around the globe about the 17 United Nations Sustainable Development Goals (UN SDGs), and inspires them to act on these global goals in their own small or big ways.

 While the Centre for Big Synergy kindly offers the resources for the running of the Big Syn Institute, its activities including the Big Syn International Film Festival are run by a dedicated group of volunteers from across the world, overseen by the leadership team of Centre for Big Synergy.